Work Environment

 - Plan test schedules or strategies in accordance with project scope or delivery dates.

-- Conduct software compatibility tests with programs, hardware, operating systems, or network environments.
+- Conduct software compatibility tests with programmes, hardware, operating systems, or network environments.

 - Test system modifications to prepare for implementation.